 Almost 90% of genital warts are caused by two specific strains of HPV (6 and 11), considered as «low-risk» in relation to carcinogenicity possibility.

 In general, genital warts themselves are painless, still really troubling for the patients due to the area they appear and their size.
 They may cause itching, malodorous discharge or even bleeding, especially when irritated, while in the case of obstruction of the exit of the urethra, pain and difficulty with urination are observed.

-Diagnosis is possible both through a simple clinical examination, and through the collection of biological sample, which is sent for molecular analysis and isolation of total DNA and RNA.
+Diagnosis is possible both through a simple clinical examination, and through the collection of biological sample, which is sent for analysis of molecular features and isolation of total DNA and RNA.
 Diagnosis and the precise typing of HPV are of great importance, since certain «high-risk» types are implicated in cancers of the penis or anus in men.